umtdemr/poker-calculate-flutter/README.md

+# Poker Games Stats Calculator

-# Poker app for calculate our poker games
+An app maded for calculating poker games stats for my friends who are bad at math

 ## TO DO